 The benefit in doing a degree apprenticeship is that not only will you not have to pay any tuition fees but you will have been earning both money and experience all the while.
 This gives you an immediate advantage over people who took the more travelled path of going to university full-time and puts you ahead of inexperienced new graduates on the career ladder.

 Under each type of apprenticeship explained in this guide, there is an example from each of the 15 sectors that offer apprenticeships.
-If there is no example for a sector under that heading, it is because that sector does not yet offer an apprenticeship in that level.
+If there is no example for a sector under that heading, it is because that sector does not yet offer an apprenticeship at that level.

 Through discussions with key members in each industry, known as Trailblazers, new apprenticeship standards are continuously being created.
 Make sure to keep checking for any new apprenticeship standards in the field of your interest, as there may be our dream course coming soon.
 You can explore hundreds of opportunities on our Apprenticeship Standards Search Tool.